asfadmin/thin-egress-app/docs/index.md

 # Thin Egress App
 ## Purpose of TEA

-TEA is a fully EarthData Cloud (EDC) compliant application to enable distribution of EOSDIS data from Amazon S3 while ensuring data providers have all the tools, controls and metrics required for data distribution restriction and reporting compliance.
+TEA is a fully Earthdata Cloud (EDC) compliant application to enable distribution of EOSDIS data from Amazon S3 while ensuring data providers have all the tools, controls and metrics required for data distribution restriction and reporting compliance.
 TEA Distribution supports